 Type of Limited Liability Company: If forming a regular LLC (that’s what most businesses will choose), select “Limited Liability Company.”

 If the business activities require a professional license from the state, you will want to select “Professional Limited Liability Company.”
 Common licenses for professionals include accountants, attorneys, and veterinarians.
-See what licenses and permits are needed in Montana for more information on what businesses need professional licensing.

 A “Series Limited Liability Company” provides liability protection across multiple asset groups or businesses, each of which would be protected from liabilities from the other series.
 The Series LLC is not a common choice and is typically most common with real estate investment companies.